2018 United States Senate election in Maine

 The 2018 United States Senate election in Maine was held on November 6, 2018, alongside a gubernatorial election, U.S. House elections, and other state and local elections.
-Incumbent Independent Senator Angus King won reelection to a second term.
+Incumbent independent Senator Angus King won re-election to a second term, defeating Democratic nominee Zak Ringelstein and Republican nominee Eric Brakey.
+This was one of two independent-held Senate seats up for election in a state that Hillary Clinton won in the 2016 presidential election.

 The primary election was held on June 12, 2018.

 The U.S. Senate elections were conducted with ranked-choice voting, as opposed to a simple plurality, after Maine voters passed a citizen referendum approving the change in 2016 and a June 2018 referendum sustaining the change.
 Ranked choice voting was used in the primary elections as well.
 The first round of each election saw a majority and the instant runoff did not need to be carried out.

 Background

 A part of New England, Maine was once a bastion of the Republican Party, and was one of two states to vote against Franklin Roosevelt all four times he ran for president.
 Lyndon Johnson won the state in 1964, and Hubert Humphrey carried it in 1968 before the state reverted to form and reestablished a GOP voting streak that lasted until the 1990s.
 With the GOP progressively becoming more culturally conservative, the state began moving toward the Democrats, and Bill Clinton carried it in 1992.
 Clinton's win established a Democratic winning streak that lasted until Donald Trump won an electoral vote from the state's second congressional district in 2016 despite losing the rest of the state.

 The state has a tradition of electing various independent candidates to high office, such as Angus King, who served as governor of the state from 1995 to 2003.
 In 2012, King's decision to run for the Senate seat being vacated by Republican Olympia Snowe dramatized the battle for the Senate, as he left open whether he would caucus with the Republicans or the Democrats.
 He eventually decided to caucus with the Democrats and has established a center-left voting record.